Shane Doan: Controversy

 When Doan was selected for the 2006 Olympics, Canadian Liberal Member of Parliament Denis Coderre wrote a letter to Hockey Canada president Bob Nicholson asking him to remove Doan from the team unless Doan apologized for an alleged slur of French-Canadians he used on December 13, 2005, against a Quebecer referee during a game against the Montreal Canadiens.
 In January 2006, Doan filed a lawsuit against Coderre for defamation, seeking $250,000 in damages and promising to contribute any damage awards to charity.
 Coderre filed a counter-suit in April 2007, seeking $45,000 in damages.

 When Doan was selected as captain on the 2007 Canadian national men's hockey team, a Canadian Official Languages parliamentary committee demanded Hockey Canada appear before the committee to explain its decision to name Doan as captain in light of the aforementioned alleged comment.
 Doan's selection was maintained, citing that an NHL investigation had cleared him of any wrongdoing.

 Prior to Doan's trial, set to take place in September 2010, he and Coderre agreed to an out of court settlement, stating that the Superior Court of Montreal could put its resources to better use if the matter was settled.
 Doan stated in the settlement that another player on the ice did utter the racial comments.
 The settlement also stated Coderre was wrong.

 Personal life

 Doan was born on October 10, 1976, in Halkirk, Alberta, to Bernie and Bernice Doan.
 His father, Bernie Doan (born June 27, 1951), was drafted by the St. Louis Blues in the sixth round, 80th overall, of the 1971 NHL Amateur Draft and briefly played professionally during the 1971–72 season with the Kansas City Blues and Toledo Hornets.
 His parents ran a Christian summer camp in Halkirk called Circle Square Ranch.
 Growing up in a religious family, Doan continues to be a practising Christian; he writes the Bible verse Romans 8:28 on his hockey sticks.

 Doan and his wife Andrea have four children and reside in Scottsdale, Arizona.
-The family spends their summers in Kamloops where Doan played junior hockey and met his wife.
-His son Josh currently plays for Arizona State University, and was drafted by the Arizona Coyotes in the 2nd round of the 2021 NHL Entry Draft.
+The family spends their summers in Kamloops where Doan played junior ice hockey and met his wife.
+His son Josh plays for the Buffalo Sabres.